ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 I also tested an *OFFSET(N−1)* variant (*Neptune-offset1* in the benchmark results).
 Here I first determined the result size `N` from the COUNT runs on QLever and Neptune, then set `OFFSET = N−1` and `LIMIT 1`.
 The idea was to force the system to come as close as possible to computing the full result (similar to COUNT), but to only materialize a single row at the end.
 This confirmed the same qualitative picture: for the aggregates the runtimes collapsed compared to the pure COUNT version, but for the heaviest query (`number-of-triples`, 536 million triples) Neptune still failed with an HTTP 500 error.

-For this reason, I do not treat the OFFSET or OFFSET(N−1) variants as replacements for the COUNT-based DBLP benchmark, but as **diagnostic tools**: they help us understand how Neptune behaves in more user‑like “scrolling through results” scenarios (OFFSET 100k) and in “almost full computation” scenarios (OFFSET(N−1)), compared to the pure COUNT workload.
+For this reason, I do not treat the OFFSET or OFFSET(N−1) variants as replacements for the COUNT-based DBLP benchmark, but as **diagnostic tools**: they help understand how Neptune behaves in more user‑like “scrolling through results” scenarios (OFFSET 100k) and in “almost full computation” scenarios (OFFSET(N−1)), compared to the pure COUNT workload.
 The main comparison for DBLP remains the COUNT‑based Sparqloscope suite; the 8‑query subset experiments provide additional insight into where exactly the COUNT overhead lives.

 ---